+April 25 is World Malaria Day.
 Malaria is caused by a bite from a parasite-infected mosquito.
-Symptoms of malaria can include fever, chills, sweats, body aches, and muscle pain.
+Malaria symptoms can include fever, chills, sweats, body aches and muscle pain.
 Fever that goes away and comes back is fairly common.
-Nausea, vomiting, abdominal pain, backache, and dark urine are also possible symptoms.
-More severe forms involving altered mental status and organ involvement typically require hospitalization.
+Nausea, vomiting, abdominal pain, backache and dark urine are also possible symptoms.
+More severe forms involving altered mental status and organ dysfunction typically require hospitalization.
 Left untreated, malaria can be fatal.

-- How do I know if malaria is an issue where I’m traveling?
+How do I know if malaria is an issue where I’m traveling?

 It is important to consider the time of year of your travel.
 If a country has malaria, there is usually some seasonality to it.
-Typically malaria follows the rainy season, and is particularly active in the middle to the late part of the rainy season when water is pooling in areas; standing water allows malaria-carrying mosquito larva to populate.
+Typically malaria follows the rainy season, and is particularly active in the middle to the late part of the rainy season when water is pooling in areas as standing water allows malaria-carrying mosquito larva to populate.

-- Who are the people greatest at risk?
+Who are the people greatest at risk?

-- If I go to a malarial area, should I take medication?
+If I go to a malarial area, should I take medication?

 There are anti-malarial prophylactic medications (preventative therapies) that one can take.
 It is important to note, however, that none of these treatments is 100 percent effective.
 You should seek advice from your regular healthcare provider, or a provider experienced in travel medicine to help decide which of these medications might be best for your individual health profile.